iagoleal/iagoleal.github.io/content/posts/cuts.md

 Before we delve deeper into the world of cuts, you can stop and play with the interactive diagram below.
-Each click on a point in the left panel improves the approximation by cuts on the right.
+Each click on a point in the first panel improves the approximation by cuts on the other one.

 ```{=html}
 <div>